nsaripalli/WomensMarchGenerator/README.md

-# WomensMarchGenerator
+# Womens March Poster Generator
-Using a neural network, generates women's march poster images
+Using a neural network, generates women's march poster images.
+This was done in collaboration with the Northeastern School of Journalsim and the Art of the March.

 Example poster creation:
 ![Alt Text](example.gif)